Quick & Easy Chicken Enchiladas

 Top them with the remaining chopped scallions and if you like some more salsa too.

-I served these with Mexican coleslaw (recipe coming soon!) and sliced avocados.
-To make this a complete gluten-free meal, serve these enchiladas with this easy peasy Gluten-free Mexican Dessert Torte for dessert.
+- To make this a completely gluten-free meal, serve these enchiladas with this easy peasy Gluten-free Mexican Dessert Torte for dessert.

 - To meal prep the enchiladas you can make the filling up to two days ahead.
 Stir the ingredients together and then store the mixture in the refrigerator in a resealable container.